Auth

 - Client requests access to a resource with an action.

-- The plugin extracts the subject ID from the token.
+- The subject ID is extracted from the token.

 - The policy engine determines if the subject has permission.